FisayoOladejo/currencyConverter/README.md

 ## currencyConverter
 ---
-Real time currency converter to any currency
+This is a real time currency converter to any currency
 ---
 Language used: python
 ----